tribesonecommunity/discord-bots/README.md

 ## Migrations
 Migrations are handled by Alembic: https://alembic.sqlalchemy.org/.

+To apply migrations:
+- `alembic upgrade head`

+To create new migrations:
 - Make your changes in `models.py`
 - Generate a migration file: `alembic revision --autogenerate -m "Your migration name here"`.
 Alembic will automatically pick up changes.
 Your migration file will be in `alembic/migrations`.
 - Apply your migration to the database: `alembic upgrade head`
 - Commit your migration

 Alembic does not pick up certain changes - for these changes you'll need to manually edit the migration file.
 Examples of changes Alembic detects incorrectly are renaming tables or columns - Alembic will think the old thing was deleted and the new thing is brand new.
 This is important!
 See here for a full list of changes Alembic will not detect correctly: https://alembic.sqlalchemy.org/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect

 See here for detailed instructions: https://alembic.sqlalchemy.org/en/latest/tutorial.html